Robin Barker, Chief Executive

 Jodie joins the team at Healthy Teen Minds with a vast background in administration and over 6 years of project management and behaviour change experience from within the charity sector.
-She is passionate about supporting people to do their jobs the best they can and is currently studying towards a BSc (Honours) in Psychology with The Open University.
+She makes sure all projects are on track and are contributing to Healthy Teen Mind’s strategy and business plan.
+Jodie is passionate about making sure everything is in order and organised so that the rest of the team can focus on doing their jobs the best they can!
+She is currently studying towards a BSc (Honours) in Psychology with The Open University.

 Our young advisors take on various roles from design to delivery of our projects.

-Our young advisors are aged 18-25 and all bring with them their lived experience.
+We currently employ 12 young advisors aged 18-25 with lived experience of mental health conditions.
 They work to amplify the voices of young people in the work we do.
-In return support them through paid roles, development opportunities and supervision (just like we do all our team).
+In return, we support them through paid fixed-term (three days per week) roles, a development programme and supervision (just like we do all our team).

 We have a national network of freelance associate trainers and advisors from health, education and patient experience backgrounds.
 We bring in the best people for each project we are working on.